isa-group/ESEM-2023-Mindfulness-Labpack/README.md

 For the statistical analyses carried out in his paper we have used 3 tools:
  * *Python and jupyter notebooks*: We used  python 3.10 and ANACONDA 2023.03-1 for the execution of the notebooks, to visualize the notebooks you must use the command *jupyter notebook*.
 The execution of the analyses using the jupyter notebooks is fully automated.
- * *JASP*: Specifically we used JASP 0.17.0 for the analysis of the anova tables with the department as covariate, sinde the version of pingouin used in the jupyter notebooks (a library for statitical analyses) does not suppor it.
+ * *JASP*: Specifically we used JASP 0.17.0 for the analysis of the anova tables with the department as covariate, since the version of pingouin used in the jupyter notebooks (a library for statitical analyses) does not suppor it.
 JASP can be downloaded from [the jasp offical page](https://jasp-stats.org/)
  * *GPower*: Specifically we used *GPower 3.1*.
 All the power analysis performed in the paper uses this tool and were geenerated in a manual way.

 The labpack is structured as follows: